hjw8120/Multiple-Linear-Regression/hw-03-mlr.md

 ### Question 4

-The p-value is 0.013.
-We use the p-value in the conditiongood variable row because that is the p-value we get from comparing good track conditions to the baseline condition of fast track.
-Since year = 0, we don’t have to worry about the interaction variables.
+The p-value testing differences in mean winning speed between fast and good track conditions in year 0 (with starters held constant) is 0.013.
+Since p\<0.05, there is a significant difference between mean winning speed on fast and good track conditions.

 ### Question 5

-All other variables held constant, the winner’s speed is predicted, on average, to be 2.183 feet per second lower on a slow track than on a fast track.
+The coeffecient for conditionsslow (assuming year = 0) shows that for all other variables held constant, the winner’s speed is predicted, on average, to be 2.183 feet per second lower on a slow track than on a fast track.

 ### Question 6

-The p-value is 0.113.
-We use the p-value in the year:conditiongood interaction variable row.
+The p-value testing if slope of year is the same for fast and good track conditions (with starters and year held constant) is 0.113.
+Since p\>0.05, there is no significant difference between slope of year for fast and good track conditions.

 ### Question 7